Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 For whom is the flu vaccine the most important?

-Adults and children aged six months and older are advised to get the shot.
-It’s a preventative measure we can all take to protect our health.
+- Everyone at or over 6 months old: Getting the flu shot is a preventative measure we can all take to protect our health.

-For those who or their close family members are at high risk, such as expectant mothers, parents of an infant under six months, older adults (over 60 years), or people with chronic health conditions, the vaccine becomes all the more significant.
+- For those who, or whose close family members are at high risk, such as expectant mothers, parents of an infant under six months, older adults (over 60 years), or people with chronic health conditions, the vaccine becomes all the more significant.

-Those who work in crowded environments, sharing air and space with numerous colleagues or customers.
+- Who works in a crowded environment, or in an open space office with numerous colleagues or customers.
 Getting vaccinated is a smart move—it helps protect you and others.

-Lastly, those who are planning a long journey by bus, train, or plane should consider the flu vaccine as their travel buddy.
+- Those who are planning a long journey by public transportation, i.e., airplane, bus, or train, should consider the flu vaccine as their travel buddy.
 In close quarters, a little foresight goes a long way in keeping you and your fellow passengers safe.

 In which cases is the influenza vaccination inadvisable?

-We understand the importance of vaccination, but there are certain circumstances where caution is necessary.
-At FirstMed, your health and well-being are our top priorities.
-We cannot administer the influenza vaccination if you fall into any of the following categories.
+Although getting the flu vaccine is highly important, there are certain circumstances when it is better not to get it.
+At FirstMed, in the sake of your health and well-being, we cannot administer the influenza vaccination if you fall into any of these categories:

 - Children younger than six months of age are too young to get influenza vaccination.